-General education requirements for state certification in special education:
+General education requirements for state licensure in special education:

 The Nonwestern/Third World cultures course may be selected from humanities or social science courses.

-Students may enroll in the series of courses leading to LBS1 approval as either a student at large, a student in the MA degree in Second Language Special Education, or as a student in the MA degree in Teaching and Learning.
-The courses count as elective course work within the Teacher Leadership program.
+Licensed teachers may enroll in the series of courses leading to the LBS1 endorsement as either a student at large, a student in the MA degree in Second Language Special Education, or as a student in the MA degree in Teaching and Learning.
+The courses count as elective course work within the Teaching and Learning program.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500